 When you attempt to articulate a case to prohibit the free exchange of ideas, you're crusading against the very intellectualism that led to 21st century technology, science, medicine, knowledge, thought etc.

 Where there's a free marketplace of ideas, occasionally some repugnant, even hateful and violent ideas emerge.
-As the ACLU suggests, the best way to combat bad ideas is with good ideas, but the marketplace must always stay free.
+As the ACLU suggested in their heyday, the best way to combat bad ideas is with good ideas, but the marketplace must always stay free.

 Nazism, or hate groups, are often brought up as an example of why we should suppress or limit the freedom of speech.
 It's the freedom of speech and the right to protest, however, that kept Nazism from taking root in the United States.